NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 S110 v7.0 production Softdevice
 nRF51 SDK v6.0

-Copy the projects in this github repot to the s110 folder in the nRF51 SDK
+Copy the folders in this github repo to the s110 folder in the nRF51 SDK

 ## Example code